qwertie64982/qwertie64982/README.md

 ---

 - 🕵️ Seeking a software engineering position
-- 💬 Ask me about languages and NLP!
+- 💬 Ask me about (human) languages and NLP!
 - 🎛️ Currently putting lots of work into a home server!
 I've learned a lot about Docker, zfs, Flask, and networks in the process.
 - 📱 Learning Kotlin to make better Android apps.
 - 🐧 I run Manjaro, and keep my dotfiles in VC here on GitHub!
 (But it has secrets so it's private)